-9.B.9 TRAINING TIMES / TRAINING WEEK
+10.B.9 TRAINING TIMES / TRAINING WEEKS

-As defined in section 4.F.9, a SAIM RTP must have a resident working at least 40 hours over a minimum of 4 days in a 7 contiguous day period for it to count as 1 training week of an SAIM RTP.
+As defined in section 4.D.9, a SAIM RTP must have a resident working at least 40 hours over a minimum of 4 days in a 7 contiguous day period for it to count as 1 training week of a SAIM RTP.
 This time includes emergency duties and patient care on weekends.
 Four weeks constitutes 1 month of resident training.

-9.B.10 NONTRADITIONAL TRAINING IN SMALL ANIMAL INTERNAL MEDICINE
+10.B.10 NON-TRADITIONAL TRAINING IN SMALL ANIMAL INTERNAL MEDICINE

-As defined in section 3.W, a nontraditional SAIM RTP is a program that is approved by the SAIM RTC and that is intentionally non-continuous.
-For the specialty of SAIM, nontraditional training programs are discouraged, but it is possible to achieve board certification by completing a nontraditional RTP.
-The SAIM specialty stipulates that in a nontraditional residency, all the specialty's requirements for residency training must be met, and that all training must take place within clearly defined, continuous blocks of training time.
-A nontraditional RTP may be a maximum of 5 years in duration.
-The SAIM RTC must approve the RTP before the resident or candidate commences the RTP.
+As defined in section 3.Y, a non-traditional SAIM RTP is a program that is approved by the SAIM RTC and that is intentionally non-continuous.
+For the specialty of SAIM, non-traditional training programs are discouraged, but it is possible to achieve board certification by completing a non-traditional RTP.
+The SAIM specialty stipulates that in a non-traditional residency, all the specialty's requirements for residency training must be met, and that all training must take place within clearly defined, continuous blocks of training time.
+A non-traditional RTP may be a maximum of 5 years in duration.
+The SAIM RTC must approve the RTP before the resident or Candidate commences the RTP.

-The SI must provide thorough justification and a comprehensive plan for a nontraditional training residency to the SAIM RTC, including:
+The SI must provide thorough justification and a comprehensive plan for a non-traditional training residency to the SAIM RTC, including:

-- How all requirements for a traditional RTP in SAIM will be met during the nontraditional RTP, including the following: - On-site full-time supervision by two ACVIM Diplomates or one ACVIM and one ECVIM-DA Diplomate at the SI. - Supporting disciplines and facilities and equipment required on-site at the SI. - Didactic learning opportunities. - Research and scholarly activities. - Vacation, release time for General and SAIM Specialty Examinations, and journal club. - If any training occurs at secondary sites, their locations, schedules of attendance by the resident, and letters from all SDs and SSSDs at the SI and all secondary training sites must be provided confirming their commitment to the nontraditional RTP. - A commitment that training will occur in noncontiguous blocks of time occur in no less than 2 continuous weeks for each training period during the nontraditional RTP. - Documentation from residents and their program directors (PDs), RAs, SDs and SSSDs that training occurred as specified. - Submission of a request for approval of a nontraditional RTP at least 90 days in advance of a residency's start date. - Approval of the program in advance of the start date by the SAIM RTC. - Completion of the nontraditional residency within 5 years. - Achievement of Diplomate status after completion of the nontraditional RTP within 5 years.
+- How all requirements for a traditional RTP in SAIM will be met during the nontraditional RTP, including the following: - On-site full-time supervision by two ACVIM Diplomates or 1 ACVIM and 1 ECVIM-DA Diplomate at the SI. - Supporting disciplines and facilities and equipment required on-site at the SI. - Didactic learning opportunities. - Research and scholarly activities. - Vacation, release time for General and SAIM Specialty Examinations, and journal club. - If any training occurs at secondary sites, their locations, schedules of attendance by the resident, and letters from all SDs and SSSDs at the SI and all secondary training sites must be provided confirming their commitment to the non-traditional RTP.

-A report of any change to the nontraditional RTP that deviate from the training schedule of the approved RTP plan to the SAIM RTC within 14 days of the change.
+- A commitment that training will occur in noncontiguous blocks of time occur in no less than 2 continuous weeks for each training period during the non-traditional RTP. - Documentation from residents and their program directors (PDs), RAs, SDs and SSSDs that training occurred as specified. - Submission of a request for approval of a non-traditional RTP at least 90 days in advance of a residency's start date. - Approval of the program in advance of the start date by the SAIM RTC. - Completion of the non-traditional residency within 5 years. - Achievement of Diplomate status after completion of the non-traditional RTP within 5 years. - A report of any change to the non-traditional RTP that deviate from the training schedule of the approved RTP plan to the SAIM RTC within 14 days of the change.

-9.C SAIM RESIDENCY TRAINING PROGRAMS (RTPS)
+10.C SAIM RESIDENCY TRAINING PROGRAMS (RTPS)